Feature flag hierarchy

 Prerequisite flags are flags that must be enabled in order for other flags to work.
 These are the "keystone" flags.

-Adding prerequisites to flags is available to customers on an Enterprise plan.
+Adding prerequisites to flags is only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Prerequisite flags may control large UI elements which contain multiple components such as: